 The Sovereignty working group had a very organic process, a lot of synergy; people from different backgrounds, origins, communities, and professions coming together.
-In my case, as an Associate Editor on the project, I played the role of bridging two worlds, trying to make sense of all of those ideas and get them into one direction.
-That's always a challenge, but the main thing is to have core values, principles, and goals that you can reach throughout your process.
+In my case, I played the role of a bridge of two worlds, trying to make sense of all of those ideas and get them into one direction.
+That's always a challenge, but the main thing is if you have core values and principles that you hold throughout, you can accomplish your collective goals at the end of the day.

 The main goals were threefold.
-The first was learning, which involved going into West Philadelphia communities and educating people about things that they could do that were sovereign.
-These were things that would not only make them feel sovereign, but would also give them something tangible or allow them to learn from an expert in the community.

-The second goal was to have a marketplace, because, it always starts at the marketplace.
-You get your goods, services, fruits, vegetables, raw materials to make things, all of that is from the marketplace.
-We did it in a festival forma, which speaks to one of the other goals established from these meetings - to create a comingtogether of different minds.
-The third goal was to present stories at the Museum and capture the history (and present) of the 52nd Street corridor, and sovereign family businesses in general.
-To do that in the Sovereignty room at the museum is something we're all very excited about, because these stories are rich and valuable-to us, to communities, to this city.
+The first was educational, going into West Philadelphia communities and teaching people about things that they could do that were sovereign.
+These were things that would not only make them feel sovereign, but also give them something tangible or allow them to learn from an expert in the community.
+The second goal was to have a marketplace, because, you know, it always starts at the marketplace.
+You get your goods, your services, your fruits, your vegetables, your raw materials to make things - they're all at the marketplace.
+We did our marketplace in a festival fashion, but that was also one of the goals established from these meetings, to create a coming-together of different minds.
+The third goal was to represent stories in the museum and to do so in a way that captured the history represented by 52nd Street and sovereign family businesses in general.
+To do that in the "Sovereignty room" at the museum is something we're all very excited about, because these stories are rich and valuable-to us, to communities, and to this city.

-I've been involved with economic justice and small business development in West Philadelphia for a good twenty years almost, helping local businesses grow and create jobs.
+I've been involved with economic justice and small business development in West Philadelphia for a good (almost) twenty years, helping local businesses to grow and create jobs.
 That process of small business development is fun for me.
-Before my time, 52nd Street was the happening place for entertainment, culture, art, business-all the entertainers from back in the day, they came here.
-Fast forward to today, and it still is the main thoroughfare in West Philadelphia.
+Before my time, 52nd Street was the happening place for entertainment, culture, art, and business-all the entertainers from back in the day came here.
+Fast-forward to today, and 52nd Street is still the main thoroughfare in West Philadelphia.
 It's second to Broad Street in the whole city in terms of transportation from north to south.
-It's also an impoverished area where there's a lack of resources and all different issues from redlining, lack of access to housing, lack of access to start-up capital, difficulty developing a local customer base on 52nd Street.
-But even today, the vendors on 52nd Street produce goods and services that get distributed outside of Philadelphia, so the commerce that takes place on this corridor on a daily basis is fascinating.
-It's a great place to come to find authentic culture, particularly authentic African culture.
+It's also an impoverished area where there's a lack of resources and all different issues, ranging from redlining, lack of access to housing, lack of access to start-up capital, which then leads to difficulty developing a local customer base.
+But even today, the vendors on 52nd Street produce goods and services that get distributed outside of Philadelphia, so the commerce that takes place on this corridor on a daily basis is fascinating and ever changing.
+It's a great place to come to find authentic culture, and particularly authentic African culture.